Pregnancy is a time of joy and excitement. But while you may be filled with…Read More

 Apart from diet and sedentary lifestyle, factors such as stress, travel, age, medication like antacids, anti-histamine,diuretics, and other diseases like anal fissure, renal failure, or rectal or colon cancer can also have constipation as one of their symptoms.

 Constipation can be extremely distressing and can adversely impact one’s quality of life.
-Here are some easy ways in which we can remedy the situation:Collins, Brigitte Rosemarie, and Lorraine O’Brien.
+Here are some easy ways to improve digestive system:Collins, Brigitte Rosemarie, and Lorraine O’Brien.
 “Prevention and management of constipation in adults.”
 Nursing Standard (2014+) 29, no. 32 (2015): 49.

 Yoga is a holistic way of achieving wellness.
 There are several asanas that can help you obtain relief from constipation.
-Here are a few asanas that are known to be particularly helpful:
+Here are a few asanas that are known to be particularly helpful to improve digestive system:

 Avoid: Do not do this asana after surgery or if you are pregnant.